Meterbit/PIXLPAL-M1/README.md

 ## Quick Start
 This project uses the ESP‑IDF build system with the Arduino framework as a component.
 To build you need the ESP‑IDF v5.3.2 release with its tools installed on your MAC or Windows PC (Install on Microsoft VS Code).
 Follow [this instruction](https://github.com/espressif/vscode-esp-idf-extension) provided by espressif to install the ESP-IDF on your MAC/Windows.
 Windows users can follow the instructions on [this video](https://www.youtube.com/watch?v=D0fRc4XHBNk)
 Clone/download this repo to a folder in your computer.
 While in VSCode window, click File>Open Folder>  and locate the folder containing the Pixlpal-M1 project.
-When the project folder is open on your machine, attempt to compile the project by clicking on the build button at the bottom of your Vscode ide window.
+When the project folder is opened on your machine, attempt to compile the project by clicking on the build button (spanner) at the bottom of your Vscode IDE window.

 ```bash
 cd PIXLPAL-M1